Menthalion/FateProvidence/README.md

 F&P uses Fate Core [stunt families](https://fate-srd.com/fate-core/building-stunts#stunt-families) for this: every stunt must be part of a family.
 The stunt family grants narrative license, but cannot be invoked and does not grant bonusses.

-Aspects can not be used as a skill family, since aspects loss or change would conflict with stunt development.
+Aspects can not be used as a skill family, since aspect loss or change would conflict with stunt development.
 Aspects are also encouraged to be combinations, while stunt families should be very broad but distinct entities.
 Stunt families can mirror distinct partial aspects.

 > Brian the Monster Slaying Accountant has narrative license to use his skill ranks when Monster Slaying or Accounting.
 When he wants  to add a *doctoring the books* stunt to his repertoire, he needs to create an Accounting stunt family first.